 \section{Conclusion}

 This work establishes intensity-fluctuation spectra as a practical design tool for constellation shaping under fiber nonlinearity.
-Starting from an analytical decomposition of the energy-signal PSD, explicit terms governing low-frequency content were identified: the self-beating contribution, inter-symbol beating across symbol lags, and a block-structure term dependent on the average within-block energy variance ($\mu_{\sigma_{\mathrm{blk}}^{2}}$) and the variance of the per-block mean energy ($\sigma_{\mu_{\mathrm{blk}}}^{2}$).
-These terms explain the contrasting spectral behaviors of CCDM and ESS at $f = 0$ Hz: while CCDM’s constant composition suppresses the DC pedestal, ESS exhibits a finite pedestal for moderate block lengths, which decreases as the block energy concentrates with increasing $n_s$.
+Starting from an analytical decomposition of the energy-signal PSD, explicit terms were identified that govern low-frequency content: the self-beating contribution, inter-symbol beating across symbol lags, and the block-structure term that depends on the average within-block energy variance $\mu_{\sigma_{\mathrm{blk}}^{2}}$ and the variance of per-block mean energy $\sigma_{\mu_{\mathrm{blk}}}^{2}$.
+These terms explain the contrasting behaviours of CCDM and ESS at $f = 0$ Hz: CCDM’s constant composition suppresses the DC pedestal, whereas ESS exhibits a finite pedestal for moderate block lengths, diminishing as block energy concentrates with increasing $n_s$.

-A simple width law for the DC spectral dip, $\Delta f_b = 2/T_b'$, was derived, where $T_b'$ incorporates block duration, pulse roll-off, and dispersion.
-This relationship guides the co-optimization of block length and symbol rate: shorter blocks and moderate rates widen the dip at short distances, while dispersion narrows it during propagation.
-Based on this trade-off, closed-form expressions for the optimal symbol rate were obtained for both shaped and unshaped systems, showing excellent agreement with the minima of XPM-induced phase variance observed in simulations.
-The analysis predicts—and the simulations confirm—that shaping reduces phase variance beyond the first few spans.
-CCDM offers the strongest low-frequency suppression, while ESS approaches this performance as $n_s$ increases.
-Furthermore, an optimum block length for ESS emerges from the joint control of the width and depth of the spectral dip.
+A simple width law for the DC spectral dip, $\Delta f_b = 2/T_b'$, was derived, where $T_b'$ combines block duration, pulse roll-off, and dispersion.
+This relation guides co-optimization of block length and symbol rate: shorter blocks and moderate rates widen the dip at short distances, while dispersion narrows it with propagation.
+From this trade-off, closed-form optimal symbol-rate expressions were obtained for shaped and unshaped systems, matching the minima of XPM-induced phase variance observed in simulations.
+The analysis predicts (and simulations confirm) that shaping lowers phase variance beyond a few spans, with CCDM offering the strongest low-frequency suppression and ESS approaching it as $n_s$ grows; an ESS optimum block length emerges from the joint control of dip width and depth.